federueda/ASW/README.md

 <img src="https://github.com/federueda/ASW/blob/master/Sonarcloud/SonarCloudDash.png" width="400" height="300" title="Activity Diagram">
 </p>

 ## 3. Clean Code Development (at least 5 points + 10 cheat sheet)

+For this excercise, I had been applying some best practices in terms of clean code development.

+- Boy Scout Rule: "*Leave the campground cleaner than you found it.*".
+Clean code developers leave code in a better state than they found it.
+So after work accomplished code shall apply more to CCD values than before.
+What exactly to be done is specific to situation and code – and of course to the grade currently worked on.
+A CCD in read grade would for an instance move code into version control, if it wasn’t yet in there.
+And he would focus on eliminating any kind of redundancies which are violations of the DRY principle.

+- Don’t Repeat Yourself (DRY):

+- Version Control: Version control eliminates fear to do something wrong and break the system.

+- Single Responsibility Principle (SRP): Single Responsibility Principle (SRP) is one of the SOLID principles stating that a calls shall have only one responsibility.

+- Automatized Integration Tests: When we do code changes we shall be sure not to break anything.
+This security can be only achieved by testing if the application still behaves same as before.

 ## 4. Build Management